 Public liability insurance

 Public liability insurance provides financial protection if you cause damage to property or injury to a third party as a result of your actions at work.
 As a courier, all it would take is for a third party to trip over one of your parcels or for you to accidentally damage property while carrying out a delivery to find yourself involved in an expensive claim.
-Public Liability Insurance is an essential form of cover for most businesses as it covers you for unforeseen accidents.
+Public Liability Insurance is an essential form of cover for most businesses as it covers you against unforeseen accidents.

 Goods in transit insurance

 Goods in transit insurance covers you if items that you’re transporting from one location to another are lost, damaged or stolen.
-For courier drivers who are operating their own business, it’s important to keep your costs to a minimum and the last thing you want to contend with is being responsible for the costs associated with something happening to the items you’re delivering.
-Good in transit insurance provides peace of mind for couriers that these costs would be covered.
+For courier drivers who are operating their own business, it’s important to keep your costs to a minimum and the last thing you want to contend with is being responsible for the costs associated should something happen to the items you’re delivering.
+A goods in transit insurance policy provides peace of mind for couriers, so that you know these costs would be covered.

 Personal accident and illness insurance

-Courier drivers rely on being mobile to allow you to carry out your work and finding yourself suddenly unable to work due to injury or illness can mean you have no way of earning an income.
+Courier drivers rely on being mobile to allow you to carry out your work, and finding yourself suddenly unable to work due to injury or illness can mean you have no way of earning an income.
 Personal accident and illness insurance means that you’ll continue to receive a portion of your income if an injury or illness means that you’re unable to work.
 This means you can recover while also keeping up with expenses such as bills and daily living costs.
-For courier drivers who are often self-employed, personal accident and illness insurance is a particularly important consideration.
+For any small business owners, including courier drivers who are often self employed, personal accident and illness insurance is a particularly important consideration.